Urban Roots Free Trees

 Free Trees for the East Side and North End

 The East Side and North End have lower tree canopy coverage than other parts of the city.
 We are working to change that.
 Our conservation crews have planted thousands of trees in our public parks over the years, and now we want to bring the trees directly to you!
-Check out your areas tree canopy score here: https://www.treeequityscore.org/

 Donated trees are kept over the summer months in our innovative community gravel beds located at the Rivoli Bluffs Farm and Restoration Site.
+By adding to the tree canopy of our community, we help improve the environmental health of residents and visitors.

-Interested in a Free tree?
+Interested in a Free Tree?

 Here’s how to do it!